 A bat risk assessment is a type of bat survey where a qualified bat consultant visits a site and looks for any sign of bats.
 This is done to check if your development could have any harmful effects on bats or their habitats.

-To carry out a bat risk assessment a consultant must have a range of skills and qualifications including the ability to handle and disturb bats safely.
+To carry out a bat risk assessment a consultant must have a range of skills and qualifications.
 A bat surveyor will have a licence issued to them by Natural England – an organisation in the UK responsible for maintaining and improving the natural environment in the UK.

 Our team includes 6 fully licenced consultants and we are able to carry out bat assessments all over the UK.
 Our team has never failed to obtain planning for our clients so please contact us today to receive a free quote from a member of the team.